anadiasmaile/Consistent-decision-making-in-an-incidental-emotional-context-A-statistical-power-simulation-study/README.md

 #The statistical power of the PANAS was estimated in branch called PANAS.
 For the positive affect scale the files "utilities_positive_affect.R" and "power_simulation_positive_affect.R" must be saved in the same folder.
 Then the simulation can be conducted by running the file "power_simulation_positive_affect.R".
 For the negative affect scale the files "utilities_negative_affect.R" and "power_simulation_negative_affect.R" must be saved in the same folder.
 Then the simulation can be conducted by running the file "power_simulation_negative_affect.R".
 #The statistical power of the Visual Analogue Mood Scale was estimated in branch called Visual Analogue Mood Scale.
 The files "utilities_VAMS.R" and "power_simulation_VAMS.R" must be saved in the same folder.
 Then the simulation can be conducted by running the file "power_simulation_VAMS.R".

-#Correspondance concerning this repository should be addressed to Ana Antonia Dias Maile.
+#Correspondence concerning this repository should be addressed to Ana Antonia Dias Maile.
 Email: ana.dias.maile@hhu.de